-A dentist who induces a patient into a state of psychosedation or relative analgesia using nitrous oxide shall ensure that the patient will be continually and personally monitored by a dentist.
+A dentist who induces a patient into a state of relative analgesia using nitrous oxide shall ensure that the patient will be continually and personally monitored by a dentist.

 A dentist may delegate the monitoring tasks to a licensed dental hygienist or a registered dental assistant utilizing indirect supervision only after the patient has been stabilized at the desired level by the action of the dentist.
 The dental hygienist or registered dental assistant who is assigned the monitoring task shall remain in the treatment room with the patient at all times.

 The dentist must provide and document training for the dental hygienist or registered dental assistant in the proper and safe operation of the analgesia machine being used prior to monitoring the patient.
 Training shall include emergency procedures to be employed if required.
 Click on link below or copy and past Rutgers website for recommended course: https://techfinder.rutgers.edu/tech/Nitrous_Oxide_Sedation_for_the_Dental_Team_(Video_and_DVD)

 A dental hygienist or a registered dental assistant may terminate or reduce the amount of nitrous oxide previously initiated and administered by a dentist, dental hygienist or registered dental assistant.